catara/rocksmith-custom-song-toolkit/README.md

 [x] improve missing prgrs mss. add dlcbuilder and db [x] update enable CDLC to 2022 latest mac and win DLC/libs (check if installed etc.)
 [x] improv startup with empty DBs
+[x] not run so many file checks :) at startup and no profile change

 # Version History(release date):
 	0.1(12.08.2014) prototype,